Single-Family Water Meter Program

-All single-family homes located in Richmond are scheduled to have a water meter by the end of 2017.
-The City of Richmond will install water meters at homes that do not already have one.
-Water meters are a fair and equitable way of charging residents for water and will reduce the overall water consumption throughout the City.
+All single-family homes located in Richmond have been fully metered since 2018.
+Water meters are a fair and equitable way of charging residents for water and will reduce the overall water consumption throughout the city.

-- A meter is necessary to accurately measure your water consumption.
+- A meter is necessary to accurately measure water consumption.

-- Gives you the opportunity to reduce your water bills!
+- Gives the opportunity to reduce water bills!

 - FREE water saving devices: To help promote water conservation, all properties with a water meter can request low flow adapters for showers, toilets and sinks.
-These devices can save up to an additional 8% on your water and sewer bill.
+These devices can save up to an additional 8% on water and sewer bills.

 - First year guarantee: The City of Richmond offers a First-Year Guarantee that provides an adaptation period for the water meter.
 If your billing under the metered rate exceeds the flat rate over the first year, you are eligible to apply for a credit.
 This application must be made within 15 months of the meter installation.

-- Quarterly payments: When you switch to a water meter you will receive water and sewer bills four times a year on a quarterly basis.
+- Quarterly payments: You will receive water and sewer bills four times a year on a quarterly basis.
 This is compared to paying the full amount for both water and sewer at the beginning of the year.
 There is a single base rate of $12 per quarter for a typical 3/4" meter.
 Therefore, with zero consumption, a homeowner will pay $48 per year.

-To help you save water and money, the City of Richmond is offering the free water conservation devices for all properties with a water meter.
+To help save water and money, the City of Richmond is offering the free water conservation devices for all properties with a water meter.
+These devices consist of: